cybertheory/converse/README.md

 **🔗 Integrations and Automations:**

 Being able to host a LangBrain instance is important to building long-term solutions.
 LangBrain aims to create a series of APIs and a Web Application to host and monitor autonomous solutions.
-This can also then be incorporated into existing IPASS, Automation, and Data Integration solutions.
+Using a langbrain instance these can also then be incorporated into existing IPASS, Automation, and Data Integration solutions.

 **🧐 Dashboard and Analytics:**